donny-nguyen/donny-nguyen.github.io/_posts/2024-09-19-intermediate-operations.md

 # Intermediate Operations of the Java Stream API

+**Intermediate operations** in the Java Stream API are operations that transform a stream into another stream.
+These operations are lazy, meaning they are not executed until a terminal operation is invoked on the stream.
+Intermediate operations allow us to build a pipeline of transformations on the elements of the stream.

 Here are some intermediate operations of the Java Stream API:

 1. `filter()`: Filters elements based on a predicate.